awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_glue.CfnCrawler.ScheduleProperty
 - *Default:* `cron(1 0 * * ? *)`

-The schedule when the Crawler would run.
+The schedule when the Glue Crawler runs, if enabled.

 Default is once a day at 00:01h.